Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Are big infrastructure projects coming to Gabon as of 2026?

-As of early 2026, the most significant infrastructure development affecting housing in Gabon is not a mega-project but rather the new housing tax earmarked for urban services like public lighting, road maintenance, and city cleanliness, which could gradually improve livability in certain Libreville neighborhoods.
+As of early 2026, the most impactful housing-related infrastructure change in Gabon is not a mega-project but the introduction of a monthly housing tax (between 1,000 and 30,000 CFA francs depending on location) specifically earmarked for public lighting, road maintenance, and urban cleanliness, which could gradually lift neighborhood livability in areas that improve the most.

 For the latest updates on the local projects, you can read our property market analysis about Gabon here.